Fact sheets

 Origins of WVS

-A detailed account of what happened in the months which led up to the formation and founding of WVS in May 1938, compiled from surviving documents in both the Royal Voluntary Service Heritage Collection and The National Archives.
+A detailed account of the lead up to the formation and founding of WVS in May 1938, compiled from surviving documents in the Royal Voluntary Service Heritage Collection and The National Archives.

-A history of the WVS Housewives Service from its origins in Ilford in 1938 up to mid 1942 written by Mrs Atkinson, Head of Personnel and Training at WVS in 1942.
-The Housewives Service was formed to assist the Air Raid Wardens Service and by 1942 had nearly 240,000 members, one on almost every street in Britain.
+The Housewives Service was formed in Ilford in 1938 to assist the Air Raid Wardens Service and by 1942 had nearly 240,000 members, one on almost every street in Britain.

 Story of WVS Bristol 1939-1945